Skip to main content

 Potential challenges

-• Children who are nervous about heights or physical challenges may find some activities demanding—knowing your child's comfort level beforehand could help with planning.
+• Children who are nervous about heights or physical challenge may find some activities anxiety-inducing; knowing which course level suits your child beforehand can help.

 What works